High Society (2015 TV series): Synopsis

 She wants to break their relationship and to marry Yoon-ha.
 Choi Joon-gi realises his love for Yoon-ha and wants to reconcile with her.
 Yoon-ha uses her popularity to make a huge profit in the cosmetics department and becomes a higher authority in the company.
 Later, Yoon-ha unites with Joon-gi.
 Yoon-ha discovers her brother's secret documents filed against her sister about cosmetics ingredients trades in the company.

 At last it is revealed that Yoon-ha's brother is alive and he comes back to the company.
 Choi Joon-gi quits his job.
 Yoo Chang-soo becomes stressed and drinks continuously which makes his mother unite him with Lee Ji-yi.
 Finally, Yoon-ha's sister is thrown out of the company.
-Joon-ki proposes to Yoon-ha.
+Joon-gi proposes to Yoon-ha.
 Lee Ji-yi becomes pregnant with Yoo Chang-soo's child.